Bob Armstrong: Career (1960–1988)

-Later career

 Semi-retirement (1992–1997, 2001)

 Armstrong went into semi-retirement in 1988.
 In addition to making occasional appearance on the independent circuit in Georgia and Alabama, Armstrong acted as the commissioner of Smoky Mountain Wrestling and worked backstage with Southeast Championship Wrestling and the Continental Wrestling Federation.
 He came out of retirement and wrestled for Smokey Mountain Wrestling between 1992 and 1995 when the promotion closed its doors down.
 In 1995 he made a few appearances in the United States Wrestling Association.
 On April 27, 1996, he teamed with his son Brad to defeat Bunkhouse Buck and Lord Steven Regal at a World Championship Wrestling house show in Canton, Georgia.
 He lost to Ken Lucas at a Robert Gibson Promotion event in Mobile, Alabama, on February 22, 1997.
 Afterwards, he retired once again and did not wrestle for a few years.

 On December 12, 2001, he teamed with Dusty Rhodes and Larry Zbyszko to defeat Barry Windham, Ron Reis and Steve Lawler at Turnbuckle Championship Wrestling.